 - What Bag is Best for a Cookout Outside?

-- Wrapping Up: The Does of a Perfect Picnic Look
+- Wrapping Up: The Dos of a Perfect Picnic Look

 Disclosure: There are affiliate links in this post.

-What to wear to a picnic depends a little on whether your outfit has to go from work to picnic with the colleagues or whether you meet with friends and/or family.
-It also may vary whether it’s in Europe or in the USA, whether it’s in an urban park or in some recreation area.
-Last, but not least, whether there is an installed picnic setting or you and/or your friends bring your own equipment.
+What to wear to a picnic depends somewhat on whether your outfit needs to transition from work to a picnic with colleagues, whether you’re meeting with friends and/or family, and whether you’re going from home to the event.
+It may also vary depending on whether it’s in Europe or the USA, whether it’s in an urban park or a recreational area.
+Last, but not least, whether there is an installed picnic setting or you and/or your friends bring your equipment.

 However, no matter what, some things remain the same.

-At a picnic, you are munching on all kind of stuff that might drip onto your clothes.
-When a BBQ is involved add oil spots to the mix.
-Therefore, go for an outfit in fabrics that are low maintenance with respect cleaning.
-The fabric should also be breathable as you do not want to be soaked in sweat.
+At a picnic, you are munching on all kinds of stuff that might drip onto your clothes.
+When a BBQ is involved, add oil spots to the mix.
+Therefore, opt for an outfit made from fabrics that are low-maintenance in terms of cleaning.
+The fabric should also be breathable, as you do not want to be soaked in sweat.
 Wrinkle-free cotton is a nice option.

-Pick Your Outfit Dependent on the Venue and Weather Forecast
+Pick Your Outfit Depending on the Venue and Weather Forecast

-When there is a likelihood for rain, have a rain cape or coat in your bag or basket, just in case.
-When it is sunny or mostly sunny, sun protection is a Must.
-Pack sunscreen, a hat and sunglasses.
-Sun protection is especially important when the venue is at a lake, river or the beach.
+When there is a likelihood of rain, have a rain cape or coat in your bag or basket, just in case.
+When it is sunny or mostly sunny, sun protection is a Must: pack sunscreen, a hat, and sunglasses.
+Sun protection is critical when the venue is at a lake, river, or beach.
 The water surface reflects the sunlight.
-Consequently, you get a sunburn faster than with no high reflective surfaces around.
+Consequently, you get a sunburn faster than you would with no high-reflective surfaces around.

-Also be aware that staying in the shadow, just may give you some thermal comfort.
+Also, be aware that staying in the shadow may only provide some thermal comfort.
 However, being in the shade fails to rescue from sunburn.

 How to Create Photo-Perfect Picnic Outfits

-Your can wear a romantic style, floral, a countryside-inspired or a Coastal Grandma Style dress, jeans or a denim skirt with a button-down plaid shirt.
-Leather sandals, embellished thongs or clogs look great with all these options.
-Other great options are Bermuda shorts or capris with a girlie or floral top and ballet flats.
-Or go the gamine style way, and add a cap sleeve knit-top or a 3/4 sleeve striped top like Brigitte Bardot.
+You can wear a romantic style, floral, countryside-inspired, or coastal Grandma-style dress, jeans, or a denim skirt with a button-down plaid shirt.
+Leather sandals, embellished thongs, or clogs look great with all these options.
+Other great options include Bermuda shorts or capris paired with a feminine or floral top and ballet flats.
+Or go the gamine style way and add a cap-sleeve knit top or a 3/4-sleeve striped top like Brigitte Bardot.

 Have a Cover-Up – Just in Case

 On hot summer days, convective clouds may quickly turn into thunderstorms.
-After the storm passed, the air cools down due to evaporative cooling and cold downdrafts.
-Therefore, you should have a wind breaker or at least a cardigan handy for layering.
-A Chilly Jilly also works.
+After the storm passes, the air will cool down due to evaporative cooling and cold downdrafts.
+Therefore, it’s advisable to have a windbreaker or at least a cardigan handy for layering.

 Warning!
 In Europe, most picnics are on blankets, meaning grass spots alert!
 At most picnics in the US, people use deck chairs.
-The advantage of using deck chairs is that you can wear something more fancy like a clean bias-cut, the traditional American white summer dress (that you can wash hot) or a 40s-inspired tea dress.
-The big disadvantage of deck chairs is that embellishments, crochet dresses, jackets or tops can get stacked on the metal of the folding chairs and end up ripped.
+The advantage of using deck chairs is that you can wear something more fancy, such as a clean bias-cut, the traditional American white summer dress (which can be washed in hot water, or a 1940s-inspired tea dress.
+The disadvantage of deck chairs is that embellishments, such as crochet dresses, jackets, or tops, can get caught on the metal of the folding chairs and end up ripped.
 Ouch!

 Be Prepared for Spills

 Accidents happen.
-A juicy sandwich looses a bit of its dressing.
-Someone stumbles and spills the coke all over you.
+A juicy sandwich loses a bit of its dressing.
+Someone stumbles and spills the Coke all over you.
 Or a kid gives you a hug with greasy fingers.
 You can add to this list.

 Tip: To not spoil a (nearly) perfect afternoon have a stain remover like a Dryel dry cleaning pen ready in your picnic basket.